 Of course, the third yet probably the most important aspect to consider is the price and payment options.
 This will ultimately narrow down your choices as you have to work on a specific budget.
 And, in relation to this, you have to consider the length of program completion.
 This is a major consideration for work-life-study balance and long-term career planning.

-Considering the demand for data scientists, a degree, from traditional or online programs, is totally worth it.
-The pay is well and would cover up the cost of education should you approach it right.
+What can you do with a data analytics degree or related programs?
+Considering the high demand for data analysts and data scientists in this field, there is so much more you can do with it, which makes it totally worth it.
+The pay is well and would cover the cost of education should you approach it right.
 And, more importantly, good online Masters in Data Science Programs will equip you with all the skills you need to start your journey as a data scientist.

 Also, as mentioned multiple times, taking a Master’s Degree in Data Science, whether online or on-campus, are not really that different at all.
 An online student will build the same skills and knowledge that their on-campus counterparts will.